buildpacks/rfcs/text/0000-stack-buildpacks.md

     - build phase go in report.toml
 - how do we prevent problems on rebase if the mixins provided by the stack change?
 - how does detect know the run-image mixins?
+- If a mixin is required for build, but is not needed for extend, does the stackpack execute in both phases (and visa versa)?

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes